 We are a Cayman Islands company and substantially all of our assets are located outside of the United States.
 Substantially all of our current operations are conducted in the PRC.
 In addition, most of our directors and officers are nationals and residents of countries other than the United States.
 A substantial portion of the assets of these persons are located outside the United States.
 As a result, it may be difficult for you to effect service of process within the United States upon these persons.
 It may also be difficult for you to enforce in U.S. courts judgments obtained in U.S. courts based on the civil liability provisions of the U.S. federal securities laws against us and our officers and directors.
-Moreover, there is uncertainty as to whether the courts of the Cayman Islands or the PRC would recognize or enforce judgments of United States or any state.
+Moreover, there is uncertainty as to whether the courts of the Cayman Islands or the PRC would recognize or enforce judgments of United States courts against us or such persons predicated upon the civil liability provisions of the securities laws of the United States or any state.
 In addition, there is uncertainty as to whether such Cayman Islands or PRC courts would be competent to hear original actions brought in the Cayman Islands or the PRC against us or such persons predicated upon the securities laws of the United States or any state.